 15.1* General.
 Inspections shall be conducted by a qualified agency.

 3.3.111 Qualified Agency.
 Any individual, firm, corporation, or company that, either in person or through a representative, is engaged in and is responsible for the connection, venting, installation, inspection, repair, or servicing of heat-producing appliances and who is experienced in such work, is familiar with all precautions required, and has complied with all the requirements of the AHJ.

 To inspect chimneys, fireplaces and/or wood burning appliances you must be a Qualified Agency.
-To be a Qualified Agency to inspect chimneys in Idaho you should have an HVAC or HVAC Hearth Specificity license – it is required to pull permits and install wood burning equipment.
+To be a Qualified Agency in Idaho the company should have an HVAC or HVAC Hearth Specialty license.
+An HVAC license is required to pull permits and install wood burning equipment.

 The International Fuel Gas Code, the International Mechanical Code and International Residency Code are the building codes used in Idaho.